The New York Times

 Protecting Young People in the Community

-Attorney Robert Allard has handled more than 100 cases of sex abuse in at least 10 school districts throughout the Bay Area.
+Attorney Robert Allard has handled numerous cases of sexual abuse in dozens of school districts throughout the Bay Area.
 He believes that parents need to be more aware of the dangers that currently exist to children at school.
 Mr. Allard and other community leaders are also pushing the state of California to increase awareness training for teachers, helping to spot sex abuse and other red-flag behaviors among their colleagues.
 “Teachers or educators who figure out excuses how to isolate children in between classroom periods or after school—that’s a warning sign,” Allard told NBC Bay Area.

 Let Us Assist You

 If you would like to discuss how you can take action against someone who sexually abused you or a minor child in your care, Mr. Allard and the rest of our team is equipped to help you.
-For a free consultation, contact the experienced San Jose personal injury attorneys at Corsiglia, McMahon & Allard, L.L.P., serving Santa Clara County, San Mateo County, Monterey County, Alameda County, San Benito County, and the Bay Area.
+For a free consultation, contact the experienced legal team at Cerri, Boskovich & Allard, serving Santa Clara County, San Mateo County, Monterey County, Alameda County, San Benito County, and the Bay Area.

 Client Reviews